-Shamia Jordan is completing her Cell and Molecular Honors thesis project through the immunohistochemistry lab.
+Shamia Jordan is completed her Cell and Molecular Honors thesis project with the immunohistochemistry core in 2026.

 Undergraduates may conduct honors thesis projects of research or scholarship under the mentorship of a thesis adviser, a faculty member of the student's choice whose area of expertise relates directly to the subject matter of the thesis.